-Article 2.5 - Entrance examination: times
+Article 2.6 - Entrance examination: times

-- 1. The entrance examination for the degree programme will be held twice a year; once for students starting in the first semester and once for students starting in the second semester.
-Entrance examinations for Master's degree programmes with a selection procedure, however, are only held at the start of the first semester. - 2.
-The deadline for submitting admission applications to the Admissions Board is published on the degree programme's webpage. - 3.
-Only in exceptional cases will the Admissions Board consider an application submitted after the date stated in Article 2.5.2.
+1. The entrance examination for the degree programme will be held twice a year; once for students starting in the first semester and once for students starting in the second semester.
+An exception to

-4. Admission is granted on condition that on the start date concerned, the candidate satisfies the requirements of Article 2.1 of Part B of these Teaching and Examination Regulations regarding knowledge and skills, as evident from documentary proof of the programmes followed.
+- this is degree programmes that only accept students starting in September; in this case, the entrance examination will only be held once a year. - 2.
+The deadline for submitting admission applications to the Admissions Board of the relevant degree programme is stated on the programme's web page. - 3.
+Only in exceptional cases will the Admissions Board consider an application submitted after the date stated in Article 2.5.2. - 4.
+Admission is granted on condition that on the start date concerned, the candidate satisfies the requirements of Article 2.1 of Part B of these Teaching and Examination Regulations regarding knowledge and skills, as evident from documentary proof of the programmes followed.
 The written admission decision will include information for the student about the possibility of an appeal to the Board of Appeal for Examinations.

-Article 2.6 - Entrance examination: hardship clause
+Article 2.7 - Entrance examination: hardship clause